Spinach pierogi deliciously served on plate

 Formed pierogi – make sure to cover those before cooking

-1. Make more pierogies.
-Continue forming pierogi until you run out of dough or filling.
+1. Repeat.
+Continue rolling, filling, and shaping until you run out of dough or filling.

 Step 4: Cook

-1. Boil water.
-Bring a large pot of salted water to a boil.
-I typically use one teaspoon of salt per quart of water but feel free to adjust the amount to your preferences.
+1. Boil the water.
+Bring a large pot of water to a rolling boil and salt it generously—about 1 teaspoon of salt per quart of water.

 Recipe Tips